Beyond-Notability/beyond-notability-observable-essays/src/networks.md

+About the graph options, measures, etc

+- Nodes are coloured according to whether a node was in both networks, events only, or committees only
+- "Link weight" is the number of connections made between a pair of nodes
+- Node size reflects the number of nodes a node is connected to ("degree") (but see note below)
+- "Appearances" (in tooltips) measures the number of events/committees appeared in (the relationship between degree and appearances can vary considerably depending on the size of an event/committee or duration of service)

+Completely isolated nodes were removed from the network.

+NB re node size: these are rescaled so that nodes with a *very* large number of connections are reduced a bit and modes with very few are a minimum size (otherwise they'd be barely visible).

 ```js
 // can't use <div class="grid grid-cols-1"> as usual, overflows instead of cropping; find out how to fix problem... though it seems ok without it?